schellenberg/computerscience30/docs/_sources/ide/setup.rst.txt

 Optional Additional Feature
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There is a configuration file in our template folder called `project.json` that helps provide instant feedback about possible problems in your code using a tool called ESLint (for example, warning you that you didn't declare a variable before using it, or that your indentation is incorrect).
-Setting up your machine to use this may not be feasible in a computer lab scenario, as it requires admin rights to install `https://nodejs.org <https://nodejs.org>`_. *I have pre-installed Node.js on our machines at WMCI.* If you cannot install Node.js, the VS Code setup  will still work just fine, but you will not get instant feedback from ESLint about possible problems in your code.
+Setting up your machine to use this may not be feasible in a computer lab scenario, as it requires admin rights to install `https://nodejs.org <https://nodejs.org>`_. *I have pre-installed Node.js on our machines at WMC.* If you cannot install Node.js, the VS Code setup  will still work just fine, but you will not get instant feedback from ESLint about possible problems in your code.

+- if you haven't installed Node.js, and are
+  - on Windows: in VS Code, open Terminal and type ``winget install Schniz.fnm``, then once that has completed, type ``fnm install 22``
+  - on Mac: in VS Code, open Terminal and type ``curl -o- https://fnm.vercel.app/install | bash``, then once that has completed, type ``fnm install 22``
+  - other installation options are available on the `Node.js website <https://nodejs.org/en/download>`_
+- once Node.js is installed:
   - in VS Code, open Terminal and type ``npm install -g eslint``
   - if you have installation problems with eslint, you can try updating npm [in VS Code, open Terminal and type ``npm install npm@latest -g``]

 GitHub